A1 Motorbike Insurance

 Whether you are riding your sub 125cc bike on L plates after passing the CBT, or have passed the A1 light motorcycle test, you’re going to need suitable insurance for your A1 class machine.

-What is an A1 bike licence?
+What is an A1 motorbike licence?

 The A1 motorcycle license is a type of bike license that can be taken by riders aged 17 and over.
 It sits between the 16-year-old accessible moped (AM) license, and the A2 motorcycle license.